m-yuhas/pyrainboweffect/doc/api_documentation.md

     is used.
 - *speed*: fps of the output gif.
 - *duration*: length of the ouptut gif in seconds.
-- *color_scheme*: the palette of colors to use for the psychadeilic effect.
+- *color_scheme*: the palette of colors to use for the psychedelic effect.